jzuhone/pyxsim/doc/source/how_it_works.rst

 * A model of dark matter particles where line emission arises from annihilation or decay of the particles

 In any case, there is a fair amount of flexibility in the type of source and its emission that can be modeled.
+The basic idea is that for each cell in a specified region of the source, photons are generated assuming the physical properties of the call and an emission model for X-rays based on those physical properties.
+The number of photons to be generated is controlled by specifying a fiducial exposure time, collecting area, and redshift and/or distance to the source.
+Typically, at this stage the values of these parameters are chosen such that they generate a large number of photons, much larger than would be actually observed, since the goal is to create an initial distribution that will be a statistically robust sample from which to draw events when creating synthetic observations.
+The photons are generated with three-dimensional positions in the rest frame of the source (except that their energies are potentially cosmologically redshifted with the given redshift), since the positions on the sky and the Doppler shifting of the photons are taken into account in the next step when a line of sight is provided.

 Step 2: Project Photons
 +++++++++++++++++++++++

-Once we have generated photons in three dimensions, we can create a set of simulated events by projecting them along a particular line of sight.
+Once we have generated our large sample of photons in the previous step, we can create a set of simulated events by projecting them along a particular line of sight.

 Step 3: Convolve with Instrumental Responses
 ++++++++++++++++++++++++++++++++++++++++++++